ASI Standards Revision Hub

 ASI launches revision of its standards.

-1) Participate in one of the two launch webinars on 20 March 2025.
+1) Two launch webinars were held on 20 March 2025.

 Hear directly from the ASI team on aims and priorities for the revision.

-2) Join a working group
+2) Join a working group - Deadline to apply: 31 March

 We are establishing six Working Groups covering the focus areas of the Standards revision: Circularity; Climate Change; Nature Positive; Human Rights/Community Impacts; Labour Rights/Health and Safety; and Chain of Custody/Claims.
 The Working Groups will be made up of stakeholders and subject matter experts and will act as a sounding board to the revision process, providing advice, feedback and technical expertise where appropriate.
 For more information on the Working Groups including how to apply to join visit our Working Groups page.